 Ah!
 “Jolly Old London!”
 One of the largest cities in the world, and certainly one of the best known through books, music, and pop culture.
 In a place this large there really is something for everyone.
-There are, however, some “must-dos” because you know that everyone is going to ask you about them when you get home.
+For your first time visiting London there are some “must-dos” to check off because you know that everyone is going to ask you about them when you get home.

 First and foremost: Ride the tube.* London is very spread out and cabs are really expensive.
 If you’ve never used a subway before, the tube is a good starting point because it’s clean and trains are plentiful.
 You will have to buy an oyster card and make sure it’s always got money on it.
 Download a large photo of the tube map and save it to your smartphone for easy reference (instead of carrying a crumpled map in your coat pocket).